|

 The first and most well known answer to this question was offered by the Dutch scientist J.D. van der Waals (1837-1923) in 1873.

-Since the attractions are between pairs of molecules, the total attractive force is proportional to the square of the number of molecules per volume of space, and thus for a fixed number of molecules such as one mole, the force is inversely proportional to the square of the volume of the gas; the smaller the volume, the closer are the molecules and the greater the attractions between pairs (hence the square term) of molecules.
-The pressure that goes into the corrected ideal gas equation is
+Because this pressure depends on both the frequency and the intensity of collisions with the walls, the reduction in pressure is proportional to the square of the number of molecules per volume of space, and thus for a fixed number of molecules such as one mole, the reduction in pressure is inversely proportional to the square of the volume of the gas.
+The smaller the volume, the closer are the molecules and the greater will be the effect.

 The van der Waals equation is only one of many equations of state for real gases.
 More elaborate equations are required to describe the behavior of gases over wider pressure ranges.
 These generally take account of higher-order nonlinear attractive forces, and require the use of more empirical constants.
 Although we will make no use of them in this course, they are widely employed in chemical engineering work in which the behavior of gases at high pressures must be accurately predicted.

-One intriguing consequence of the very limited bounds of the liquid state is that you could start with a gas at large volume and low temperature, raise the temperature, reduce the volume, and then reduce the temperature so as to arrive at the liquid region at the lower left, without ever passing through the two-phase region, and thus without undergoing condensation!
+One intriguing consequence of the very limited bounds of the liquid state is that you could start with a gas at large volume and low temperature, raise the temperature, reduce the volume, and then reduce the temperature so as to arrive at the liquid region at the lower left, without ever passing through the two-phase region, and thus without actually "condensing" the gas!

 Supercritical carbon dioxide is widely used to dissolve the caffeine out of coffee beans and as a dry-cleaning solvent.
 Supercritical water has recently attracted interest as a medium for chemically decomposing dangerous environmental pollutants such as PCBs.